 Picking a Perfect Mattress 101

 Has your body been giving you hints that it might be time to go shopping for a new mattress?
 Waking up sore and achy in the morning is a sure sign, as is a noticeable slump in your mattress’ sleeping surface.
 Before you head out for a day at the mattress store, you can prepare yourself for the experience by gaining some extra knowledge.
-Here’s a primer on the .
+Here’s a primer on the best way to purchase a new mattress.

 Know Your Options

-There are three main available today, and each has its selling points.
+There are three main types of mattresses available today, and each has its selling points.
 Although innersprings are still the most common and popular, the preference for foam mattresses has been surging.
 Here are the basics:

 - Innerspring: Based on a foundation of spring coils, these mattresses are among the least expensive options.
 Many are available with some sort of foam topper for additional comfort, but they still could be too bouncy for couples.